Is Tom Delonge crazy? Well, the answer depends on if you believe in aliens or not.

 It’s been reported that To The Stars has felt substantial financial losses and accumulated deficit of $37,432,000 as of June 30, 2018.

-However, TTS has responded to us that the report is false, and that the “company has neither spent nor borrowed that kind of money.”
+However, TTS has responded to us that the report is false and that the “company has neither spent nor borrowed that kind of money.”

 They continue to explain, “The number that is getting the attention is actually the “Stockholders’ equity/deficit” number.
 That looks like a big number but we don’t “owe” it to anyone and it’s not related to the operational results of the company.
 It just reflects the fact that we’ve been paying our people, like many start-ups, in stock as opposed to paying them in dollars.”

-Either way, I have a strong feeling DeLonge would continue to dump every personal cent into TTS for the unforeseeable future no matter where company’s financial health travels to.
+Either way, I have a strong feeling DeLonge would continue to dump every personal cent into TTS for the unforeseeable future no matter where the company’s financial health travels to.

 That type of risk/belief in yourself (or something outside of yourself) when the majority of the world thinks you’re crazy is, in fact, a little crazy, but much needed.